AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

 # Getting started
 In the excercises you will use a BTP subaccount wit a subaccount admin user, which is the same as platform and application user.

-- xp260-0XX@education.cloud.sap ( with X depending on your seat from 01 - 40 )
+- xp260-0XX@education.cloud.sap ( with XX depending on your seat from 01 - 40 )
 - PWD is always  Acce$$teched25
 - Identity Provider they reside in is the Identity Authentication tenant akihlqzx8.accounts.ondemand.com